Understanding the Difference between Mold and Mycelium

 Exposure to mold can lead to health issues such as allergies, asthma, and infections, particularly in immunocompromised individuals.

-See also Understanding the Oyster Mushroom Mycelium Growth Process
+See also Understanding Why Mycelium Growth Stalled

 Potential Benefits and Pitfalls of Mycelium Exposure